oktadev/okta-kafka-microservices-example/README.md

 # Microservices Architecture with JHipster and Kafka

 This repository contains a microservices architecture with Kafka support and includes docker-compose configuration for running the services locally.
-The tutorial for creating this example is available on [Okta Developer Blog]().
+The tutorial for creating this example is available on the [Okta Developer Blog]().

 **Prerequisites:**
 - [Java 8](https://adoptopenjdk.net/)